SioKCronin/LSTM/README.md

 - [ ] Train the LSTM; what performance do you get?
 - [X] Generate a dataset of random 100,000 binary strings, where the length of each string is independently and randomly chosen between 1 and 50.
 - [ ] Train the LSTM.
 Does it succeed?
 What explains the difference?
+Apriori: I believe the diminished performance we will see is because we have less data to train on because of the variable sequence lengths.

 ## Resources